Art&Craft

 Pink sun

-Allain usually starts his work by first making the drawing, then goes into the forest to find the right material: roots, fallen branches, bumps in the trunks of trees, etc. He brings the wood to the workshop where he immediately starts milling and carving it, then leaves it to dry.
-Drying takes place naturally, so it takes months, sometimes even years before he moves on to the other operations and the work is completed.
+Allain usually starts his work by drawing first, then he goes into the forest to find the right material: roots, fallen branches, bumps in the trunks of trees, etc. He brings the wood back to the workshop where he immediately starts milling and carving it, then he leaves it to dry.
+Drying takes place naturally, so it takes months, sometimes even years, before he moves on to the other operations and the work is completed.

 roots